 Retro Row gets its name from the many thrift shops packed into just a few blocks.
-Hollywood costume and set designers are known to raid these shops to outfit movies and TV shows, so the vintage items sold here are of the highest quality.Continue to 13 of 31 below.
+Hollywood costume and set designers are known to raid these shops to outfit movies and TV shows, so the vintage items sold here are of the highest quality.

 This park is one of the best viewing areas for the Queen Mary's Independence Day fireworks show, so every year the park fills with people beginning at sunset.

 Rancho Los Alamitos is located near California State University, Long Beach and is the last remaining corner of a Spanish land grant given in 1784.
-Today, it serves as a living history museum that includes six agricultural buildings, a working blacksmith shop, adobe ranch, an exhibit center, gift shop and gardens.
+Today, it serves as a living history museum that includes six agricultural buildings, a working blacksmith shop, adobe ranch, an exhibit center, gift shop, and gardens.

 Built in 1844, Rancho Los Cerritos is one of the last remaining two-story adobe structures still in existence in Southern California and is now a museum.
 In the summertime, the ranch hosts free outdoor community concerts.

 The Long Beach Museum of Art is a bluff-top museum overlooking the beach.
-There are rotating exhibits as well as a permanent collection, and the onsite restaurant, Claire's offers incredible ocean views.
-The museum offers free admission on Thursday evenings and all day on Fridays.Continue to 17 of 31 below.
+There are rotating exhibits as well as a permanent collection, and the on-site restaurant, Claire's, offers incredible ocean views.
+The museum has free admission on Thursday evenings and all day on Fridays.

 The Pacific Island Ethnic Art Museum is based on the personal collection of the late Robert Gumbiner, who also founded the Museum of Latin American Art.
 The museum showcases pieces from all of the Pacific Islands but focuses mainly on Micronesian arts.